PALM MIXED CAROTENES

 - Protect eyes against light or high-energy ultraviolet (UV) radiation

-- Minimize the risks of age-related macular degeneration due to aging
+- Minimise the risks of age-related macular degeneration due to ageing

 - Carotenoids-rich diet may protect against type II diabetes and diabetic retinopathy